CyrusNajmabadi/lang-design/CollectionLiterals.md

 If found, the collection can be constructed by creating a fresh instance of its type using `new T()`, producing the corresponding argument to pass to `Construct`, and then calling that method on the fresh instance.  `new T()` supports all structs, including those without a `parameterless struct constructor`.

-The allowance for extension methods means that collection literal support can be added to a existing API which does not already have direct support.
+The allowance for extension methods means that collection literal support can be added to a existing API which does not already directly support this.

 Through the use of the [`init`](#init-methods) modifier, support can also be added to existing APIs in a manner that allows for no-overhead production of the data the final collection will store.